El-Moutaouakkil/To-do-List/README.md

 # To-do-List
-This is a simple Todo-List app made with html5/css3 & vanilla javascript Enjoy :)
+This is a simple Todo-List app made with html5/css3 & vanilla javascript.

+Enjoy :)